checksum

 I feel there are quite enough file extensions to deal with, and with some effort on the part of software developers, this may catch on.
 I hope it does, anyway, and that you agree.
 A single, unified hash extension looks like the way forward, to me.
 All comments welcome, below.

-As well as being able to verify both MD5 and SHA1 hashes, even mixed up in the same file, checksum can also create such a file, if you so desire.
-At any rate, if you start using SHA1 hashes some day, you can keep your old MD5s handy, inside your .hash files..
+As well as being able to verify MD5, SHA1 and BLAKE2 hashes, even mixed up in the same file, checksum can also create such a file, if you so desire.
+At any rate, if you start using BLAKE2 or SHA1 hashes some day, you can keep your old MD5 hashes handy, inside your .hash files..

 The single, unified hash extension gives us not only the freedom to effortlessly upgrade algorithms at any time, without having to handle yet-another-file-type, but also the ability to easily store output from multiple hashing algorithms inside a single .hash file.
-Welcome to multi-hashing, which will doubtless have security benefits, to boot.
+Welcome to multi-hashing, which will doubtless have security benefits, to boot (a multi-hash is simply collision-proof).

 checksum hashing progress fair zipping along

-If you do a lot of SHA1 or MD5 hashing, you'll know that it's an intensive process, and relatively slow.
-Well, checksum is fast, very fast.
+If you do a lot of hashing, you will know that it's an intensive process, and relatively slow.
+Well, checksum is fast, lightning fast.

 Okay, I'm getting carried away, but seriously, this is how hashing was always meant to be.